Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/09 Chapter-7 Argynvostholt.md

 > Perched on the rooftop overlooking the parapet is a silver-plated gargoyle shaped like a dragon wyrmling.
 ^49c

-The silver dragon wyrmling statue is 10 feet above the parapet and has a magic mouth spell cast on it.
+The silver dragon wyrmling statue is 10 feet above the parapet and has a [[5.
+Mechanics/Spells/Magic Mouth.md\|magic mouth]] spell cast on it.
 When a character passes in front of it, the spell is activated, and the wyrmling whispers the following short verse in the Common tongue:

 *When the dragon dreams its dream*